vllm-project/vllm-spyre/docs/getting_started/installation.md

 Finally, `torch` is needed to run examples and tests.
 If it is not already installed, install it using `pip`.

-Note, on Linux the `+cpu` package should be installed, since we don't need any of the `cuda` dependencies that are included by default on linux installs.
-This requires `--index-url https://download.pytorch.org/whl/cpu` on linux.
-On Windows and macOS the cpu package is the default one.
+Note that on Linux the `+cpu` package should be installed, since we don't need any of the `cuda` dependencies that are included by default for Linux installs.
+This requires `--index-url https://download.pytorch.org/whl/cpu` on Linux.
+On Windows and macOS the CPU package is the default one.

 === "Linux"